-You will then be asked to choose what type of column you want.
+After giving the column a name, you will then be asked to choose one of the 8 different column types.
 Let's go over how each column type works, starting with the first four.

 Let's move on to the next four column types.

-These are the last settings to make for your column.
+These are the final settings to make for your column.

-Notes: You may notice that the columns names will appear in either green, blue or black font.
-The green indicates columns that are being automatically populated by Affinity.
-The blue represents global columns and the black represents list specific columns.
+Note: You may notice that the column names will appear in either green, blue or black font.